Moses-Code-Dev/Djowda-Legal/privacy.md

 In certain app components, you may voluntarily provide information related to requests for food assistance or to identify yourself as part of a vulnerable population.
 This is considered Sensitive Data.

 We collect this information only with your explicit consent and use it solely for the purpose of connecting you with food providers or support organizations within the Djowda ecosystem.

-This data is anonymized wherever possible and is never shared for advertising purposes.
+Purpose Limitation: This sensitive data will never be used for any other purpose.
+It is explicitly excluded from all analytics, advertising profiles, or system improvement modeling.

+Strict Access Control: Access to this data is subject to our highest security protocols.
+It is strictly limited on a 'need-to-know' basis to verified partners (e.g., the specific food bank you are requesting from) for the sole purpose of fulfilling your request.
+This data is never shared for advertising purposes.

 #### f.
 Automatically Collected Non-Personal Data